newenglandslalomseries/fancy-pants-ui/README.md

 * On https://github.com/bjaspan/fancy-pants-ui, click on the
   `current_race.json` file name it to view the file's contents.
-* Type "." which opens the GitHub web editor.
+* In the header bar above the file contents, which starts off with buttons for "Code" and "Blame", click the pencil icon on the right side of the editor.
 * Make your changes.
-* On the left side of the editor, click the "Sourch Control" icon (it looks like a litte graph) which is the fourth from the top.
+* Click the green "Commit Changes..." button on the top right side of the file.
-* Enter a message such as "Updated for 2026 Kenduskeg Slalom."
+* Enter a Commit message such as "Updated for 2026 Kenduskeg Slalom."
+* Choose the "Commit directly to the main branch" radio button.
-* Press "Commit & Push".
+* Press "Commit changes".

 Wait a few minutes then refresh the scoring app in your browser to see the changes.